SaulDoesCode/rilti.js/README.md

 ## The Dao of Rilti

-1. Nominalism Good | Idealism Bad
+1. Nominalism Good | Obscuritanism, Idealism & Universalism Bad
    * Object Oriented anything is evil (no classes, no this)
    * Reserve identities only for things that would be otherwise obscure
+   * Don't hide things let things be what they are
    * Data/Message passing before abstraction
    * Logic is also just data (with potential) so pass it around too
    * [Factory-Functions always](https://gist.github.com/mpj/17d8d73275bca303e8d2)